thesocompany/thesocompany.github.io/_posts/2016-08-24-govloops-explains-plain-language.md

 - [Plainlanguage.gov](http://www.plainlanguage.gov/plLaw/fedGovt/index.cfm)
 has a list of every government agency's plain-language webpage, as well as the designated senior official.
-[Veterans Affairs is here](http://www.va.gov/opa/Plain_Language.asp).
+[Veterans Affairs' is here](http://www.va.gov/opa/Plain_Language.asp).

 - Lawyers - who may be guilty of some, well, lawyer-speak - have addressed the issue of bad fonts (and, gasp!, two periods after sentences) in